LavaFlow650/Caelesti_glass/README.md

 make sure you also get the png package by running "pip install pypng"

-then you will have to finish adding all of you custom colors into the colors folder -i tried to copy your light_green and red texturs from ur vid but yt compression kinda messes with the exact color so you should redo them
+then you will have to finish adding all of you custom colors into the colors folder -i tried to copy your light_green and red textures from ur vid but yt compression kinda messes with the exact color so you should redo them
 -i also dont think that I got the opacity right

 -the colors are stored in a list as hex RGBA values